 For students working in unpaid positions, a little bit can go a long way.
 The IBL summer stipends help students be able to have these experiences.
 Without a summer stipend, many students may have to sacrifice a “summer dream job” for a paid position that may not align as well with their academic and career goals.

-Megan LaSuer, now a 3L, received the IBL summer stipend her 1L summer when she interned at UnityPoint Health’s legal department in Des Moines.
+Megan LaSuer, class of 2017, received the IBL summer stipend her 1L summer when she interned at UnityPoint Health’s legal department in Des Moines.
 LaSuer found that working in-house exposed her to a variety of legal fields.
 “Hospitals are highly regulated, so it was important to understand not only health law, but also administrative, corporate, antitrust, and intellectual property law,” LaSuer noted.
 The position helped prepare her for the rest of her time at Iowa Law and future employment.
 “This was my first summer internship, so it taught me how to better interact with my superiors and how to handle the projects that are assigned to me.
 My research skills were also refined.”
 LaSuer emphasized that the IBL stipend was important to allaying the costs of taking the internship.
 “I used my stipend to help with living expenses in Des Moines.
 My internship was unpaid, so the stipend was much appreciated.”

 Amanda Marincic, March 3, 2017